jp-marques/financial-sentiment-analysis/README.md

 ---

-## 🚀 Quick Start Demo
+## 🚀 Quick Start

-This section guides you through running the interactive demo.
+Follow these steps to get the demo up and running quickly.

 ### 1. Clone the Repository
 ```bash